zoelawler/M7.2_lab/README.md

-# web-dev-starter
+# Simple Webpage

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a project that uses some additional CSS to help design the webpage in a better way.

 ## Getting Started